mkhankan/guess-two-thirds/docs/contribution.md

 ## Challenges

 1. Extracting the pseudonym and ticket number from the message.
 Solved with `string.substring(beginIndex);`
-2. Challenge #2 with details
+2. Figure thread system in games.
 3. ...

 ## Issues